vinkodlak/rigpro.consulting/src/pages/workflow/index.md

-      We are able to review maintenance status remotely (from the office), but the most thorough examination can be performed only when our expert is on spot - at the Service Provider's maintenance facility.
+      We are able to review maintenance status remotely (from the office), but the most thorough examination is performed only when our expert is on site
+      - at the Service Provider's maintenance facility.
 We will ensure that the Client does not pay for tools until they have met a ridged quality control inspection and are fit for purpose.
     description: >-
       How many times have you ended up paying for a pile of tools that didn't even work and then pay to have them repaired?